The Mouse That Jack Built: Plot

 Mary arrives while Jack is inspecting his cheese vault, and he emerges wondering who has been pilfering his best gorgonzola.
-A fat rodent version of Don Wilson attempts to deliver a commercial when Jack advises him that this is a movie and not a television program, Don storming off in a huff when Jack refuses to let him do a scene.
-When Mary suggests a place, Jack's eyes ring up like an old cash register with a dollar sign ($) and "no sale", they discuss other options (she sarcastically suggests the Monkey House at the Griffith Park Zoo).
+A fat rodent version of Don Wilson attempts to deliver a commercial when Jack advises him that this is a movie and not a television program, at which point Don storms off in a huff when Jack refuses to let him do a scene.

+When Mary suggests an apparently expensive restaurant, Jack's eyes ring up like an old cash register with a dollar sign ($) and "no sale", they discuss other options (she sarcastically suggests the Monkey House at the Griffith Park Zoo).
 As they discuss their options, the cat writes a message extolling the "Kit Kat Club" ("entertainers admitted free") and sends it to Jack as a paper airplane.
 Jack and Mary putter off in his Maxwell with Rochester behind the wheel until they reach the Kit Kat Club by following the arrows pointing to it.
 While en route, Mary asks for champagne, while Jack says that he prefers a good "mousecatel".
 Unbeknownst to them, the "club" is actually the maw of the cat, and as Jack and Mary enter, the cat's mouth closes on them.

 Jack cries: "Help!
 Help!" as the camera cuts to the live-action Jack Benny, who wakes up and, breaking the fourth wall, tells the audience: "Gee, what a crazy dream!
 Imagine, Mary and me as two little mice trapped inside a cat!
 And I was playing the violin!"
 At that point, Jack is interrupted by the sound of a discordant "Rock-a-Bye Baby" played on the violin, coming from within Jack's live-action cat.
 From there, the rodent versions of Jack and Mary emerge unharmed from the live-action cat.
 Following one last bit of animation (where the rodent Jack and Mary return to their mousehole), the real Jack Benny does one of his famous "takes" as the cartoon fades out.